 - 2 large shallots or ½ a small onion with skin

-- 1 oz gomphus mushroom for each taco in large, chunky pieces (1 oz for each taco)
+- 8 oz gomphus mushroom for each taco in large, chunky pieces (1 oz for each taco)

 - Kosher salt to taste